Bob Gomel: After Life

 From the 1970s through the 1990s, Gomel shifted his focus to commercial photography, and he moved to Houston in 1977.
-He shot national advertising campaigns throughout the world for Audi, Bulova, GTE, Merrill Lynch ("Bullish on America"), Pan Am Airways, Pennzoil, Shell Oil, the U.S. Army, and Volkswagen, and professional services companies, such as law firms and medical practices, among others.
+He shot national advertising campaigns throughout the world for Audi, Bulova, GTE, Merrill Lynch ("Bullish on America"), Pan Am Airways, Pennzoil, Shell Oil, the U.S. Army, and Volkswagen, and professional services companies, such as law firms and medical practices.

 In 2010, Gomel's photograph, "Malcolm X Photographing Muhammad Ali", was acquired by the Library of Congress.

-In 2011, the NYU alumni magazine featured Gomel in "A Thousand Words".
-In 2011, Time included a Gomel photograph of John F. Kennedy touring a model of the Apollo space capsule in Houston in "High Point: President Kennedy Commits the U.S. to Landing on the Moon".

-In 2012, National Geographic included Gomel's photograph of the 1965 blackout in "World's Worst Power Outages".
-In 2012, the Houston Chronicle featured Gomel in "50 years ago a promise made, a promise kept: going to the moon", marking the 50th anniversary of President Kennedy's "moon shot" speech at Rice University in Houston.
-Houston Public Media / KUHF-88.7 FM featured Gomel's unpublished photos of the Kennedy Speech in "Unpublished JFK Photos".
+In 2016, Gomel donated his photography archives to the University of Texas Dolph Briscoe Center for American History.